When Amanda and Samantha applied for a marriage license at the

 No couple should have to endure harassment and abuse at the hands of a government employee.
 Religious freedom does not give government officials a right to treat people unequally or unfairly.

-The U.S. Constitution guarantees equal treatment under the law and bars this type of discrimination.
-And with this lawsuit, Americans United is fighting to ensure that it does not happen again.
+The US Constitution guarantees equal treatment under the law and bars the type of discrimination leveled against Amanda and Samantha.
+Americans United will continue fighting to ensure that it does not happen again.

 Learn More About The Case: